AliRNamvar/VigenereCipher/README.md

 # VigenereCipher
-This is a mini project which based on Vigenere encryption method. actualy this is my first project in python..
+This is a mini project which based on Vigenere encryption method written in python.